DrDeLaBill/StorageAT/README.md

 ## Description

-StorageAT is an allocation table (file system) library for memory of embeded devices.
+StorageAT is an allocation table (file system) library for memory of embedded devices.

 Navigation occurs through the use of a prefix and an identifier that each record has.
 The prefix is used to determine the purpose of the data and the identifier is used to number them.